Modern republicanism

 Modern republicanism is a contemporary political ideology centered on citizenship in a state organized as a modern republic.

-During the Enlightenment, anti-monarchism extended beyond the civic humanism of the Renaissance.
+During the Age of Enlightenment, anti-monarchism extended beyond the civic humanism of the Renaissance.
 Classical republicanism, still supported by philosophers such as Rousseau and Montesquieu, was only one of several theories seeking to limit the power of monarchies rather than directly opposing them.
 Liberalism and socialism departed from classical republicanism and fueled the development of the more modern republicanism.

 By region and states

-Latin America
+Hispanic America

-Republicanism helped inspire movements for independence in former Spanish colonies of Latin America in the early nineteenth century, and republican ideals and political designs were influential in the new Latin American republics.

-Latin American republicans drew inspiration from classic and enlightenment traditions, as well as from developments in France and the United States.
+Republicanism helped inspire movements for independence in former Spanish colonies in the Americas in the early 19th century, and republican ideals and political designs were influential in the new Spanish American republics.
+Hispanic American republicans drew inspiration from classic and enlightenment traditions, as well as from developments in France and the United States.
 The role of republicanism in Spanish-speaking Latin America has attracted renewed interest from scholars.
-During the middle of the nineteenth century, many Spanish Americans saw their experiments in republicanism as placing the region on the "vanguard" of political developments, according to historian James Sanders.
+During the middle of the 19th century, many Spanish Americans saw their experiments in republicanism as placing the region on the "vanguard" of political developments, according to historian James Sanders.

+Many key political figures in the region identified as republicans, including Simón Bolívar, José María Samper, Francisco Bilbao, and Juan Egaña.
+Several of these figures produced essays, pamphlets, and collections of speeches that drew upon and adapted the broader tradition of republican political thought.
 Republicanism informed the development of key political institutions in the region, including ideals of citizenship and the creation of civilian militias.
 Republicanism often enjoyed broad public support.
 Shared republicanism also shaped the region's diplomatic traditions, especially the focus on regional confederation, international law, sovereign equality, and ideals of an inclusive international society.
 Diplomats and international jurists in Latin America, such as Andrés Bello, shaped a tradition of "republican internationalism" that connected domestic republican ideals and practices with the region's emerging place in international society.
-Until Brazil's transition from monarchy to republic at the end of the nineteenth century, the question of form of government often produced disputes in regional diplomacy and in calls for international conferences.

-Many key political figures in the region identified as republicans, including Simón Bolívar, José María Samper, Francisco Bilbao, and Juan Egaña.
-Several of these figures produced essays, pamphlets, and collections of speeches that drew upon and adapted the broader tradition of republican political thought.